-It is important for everyone to have regular eye checkups starting from childhood.
-Not only does this ensure that your vision is one hundred percent, but it is also vitally important in catching diseases early, giving you the best chance in the treatment and cure of these diseases.
-An eye check doesn’t have to be anything to worry about and your eye doctor should be doing what they can to make you feel relaxed and comfortable.
-They should be 100% professional in their approach.
-This is what you can count on from our eye doctors here at Northside Eye Care in Evansville IN.
+It’s important for everyone to have regular eye checkups starting from childhood.
+Not only does this ensure that your vision is one hundred percent, but it is also vitally important in catching diseases early, giving you the best chance for treatment.
+An eye exam doesn’t have to be anything to worry about and your eye doctor should be doing what they can to make you feel relaxed and comfortable.
+You can count on a professional and friendly approach from the eye doctors at Northside Eyecare in Evansville, IN.

 What Tests to Expect

-There are a number of different eye tests which are routinely carried out during an eye exam, and extra tests may be added in according to family history and your own medical situation.
-Before you go, try to find out about your family’s eye history, be prepared to talk about any medication which you may be taking and make a list of any questions that you may have.
+There are a number of different eye tests which are routinely carried out during an eye exam, and extra tests may be added according to family history and your own medical situation.
+Before you go to your appointment, try to find out about your family’s eye history, be prepared to talk about any medication which you may be taking, and make a list of any questions that you may have.

 A few of the routine tests include:

-- Eye muscle movement test – you will be asked to visually track a moving item to check your eyes’ alignment.
+- Eye muscle movement test – You will be asked to visually track a moving item to check your eyes’ alignment.
 This also helps identify mechanical restrictions, eye muscle issues, involuntary shaking of the eyes, and other potentially harmful conditions.

-- Cover test – this checks how well your eyes work together, and the doctor will cover one eye whilst you stare at a target some distance away, and as they cover and uncover the eyes they can see how your eyes react
+- Cover test – This test checks how well your eyes work together.
+The doctor will cover one eye while you stare at a target some distance away, and as they cover and uncover the eyes, they can see how your eyes react.

-- External exam and pupils – they will check the outside of the eye and how your pupils react to light changes.
+- External exam and pupils – The doctor will check the outside of your eye and how your pupils react to light changes.
 This helps to identify nerve issues, existing damage, and other conditions affecting your eye and vision.

-- Vision test – you are sat a distance away from a set of letters gradually getting small in size, line by line.
+- Vision test – You will sit a distance away from a chart with letters gradually getting smaller in size, line by line.
 This is called a Snellen chart, but most people know it as the “Big E” chart.
-You will be asked by each eye in turn to read the letters until you can’t read them anymore.
+You will be asked to read the letters line by line until you can’t read them anymore.
 This test is repeated with both eyes.

-- Retinoscopy – the doctor with either have a machine or will shine a light into your eye whilst you focus on a target, which will give them an idea of what lens prescription you will need if you will need to wear glasses
+- Retinoscopy – The doctor with either have a machine to perform this test or will shine a light into your eye while you focus on a target.
+It helps give them an idea of what lens prescription you will need if you will need to wear glasses.

-- Slit lamp – this lights up and magnifies the front of the eye and is used to detect a number of diseases such as those affecting the cornea, iris, lens and anterior chamber
+- Slit lamp – A slit lamp lights up and magnifies the front of the eye and is used to detect a number of diseases such as those affecting the cornea, iris, lens and anterior chamber.

 - Retinal Examination – A retinal examination requires dilating your pupils.
 Once the pupils are dilated, the eye doctor will shine a light into your eye to examine the state of the back of your eye – the retina, retinal vessels and the top of the optic nerve – to check for any problems.

-- Glaucoma testing – there are a number of ways that this can be done.
+- Glaucoma testing – There are a few different ways your eye doctor can test for glaucoma.
 Some eye doctors will numb your eye and then use an instrument to measure the pressure.
-Other methods include sending a small puff of air into your eye to be able to measure its pressure
+Other methods include using a machine to send a small puff of air into your eye to be able to measure its pressure.

 You may find that other tests are carried out, but the tests listed above are the most common tests you’ll encounter during your eye exam.
 If you live in or around the Evansville area, come see our excellent staff at Northside Eye Care, and we will walk you through the tests and help you with any questions you may have.